 About the Program:

-This program was created by the Lied Society and is being offered as a co-presentation with Schubert Club.
+This program was created by the Lied Society and is presented in partnership with Schubert Club.

 Mezzo-soprano Raehann Bryce-Davis gives an emotional performance of songs in a carefully curated, studio recorded recital.
 1/2 Hour With gives us an intimate look at one of the opera world’s fastest rising stars through candid footage layered throughout the performance.